nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### **Finding Projects :** `findproj`

-Finds all projects whose names that matches any of the specified keywords (case-insensitive) and displays them as a list with index numbers.
+Finds all Projects whose names match any of the specified keywords (case-insensitive) and displays them as a list with index numbers.

 Format: `findproj KEYWORD [MORE_KEYWORDS]`